The Law Offices of

 NEWLY DISCOVERED EVIDENCE.

-The deadline for bringing motions for relief from judgment on the round of newly discovered evidence is one year after the judgment is entered.
-In some cases, however, the courts will allow a motion trial based on newly discovered evidence more than one year after the judgment, if the new evidence is not discovered until after that time.
+The deadline for bringing motions for relief from judgment on the ground of newly discovered evidence is one year after the judgment is entered.
+In some cases, however, the courts will allow a "newly discovered evidence" motion to be filed more than one year after the judgment, if the new evidence is not discovered until after that time.

 Attorney French has devoted her practice to defending adults and juveniles who are under investigation for, have been charged with, or convicted of, criminal or drunk driving offenses.
 She handles cases across southeastern and northeastern Wisconsin, most frequently covering Brookfield, Milwaukee, Waukesha, Racine, Kenosha, Jefferson, West Bend, Fond du Lac, Ozaukee, Washington, and Dodge counties.